 An Actuarial Gain or Loss occurs from one valuation to the next if the experience of the plan differs from that anticipated by the actuarial assumptions.
-The plan experienced actuarial gains in the Total OPEB Liability and Normal Cost during the fiscal year ending August 31, 2022 as shown in the table on the next page.
+The plan experienced actuarial gains in the Total OPEB Liability and actuarial losses in the Normal Cost during the fiscal year ending August 31, 2023 as shown in the table on the next page.